Law: Nursing Practice and Accountability Seminar

 - How does modern law affect your practice?

-- How the law interprets Codes of Practice and Standards
+- How does the law interpret Codes of Practice and Standards?

 - How are unsafe medicine practices viewed by the law?

 - Facebook, Instagram, Pinterest, and Twitter: what is acceptable on social media?